baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/user/user.md

 You can then log back in to the Image Quizzer when it is convenient to resume the quiz.
 If you had completed all required elements of a page, the next page will automatically be shown.
-If there was only partial completion, the same page will be displayed from when you pressed **Exit**.
+If there was only partial completion, the same page will be displayed at the time when you pressed **Exit**.

 ## Quiz complete